All Episodes

 Well, they do this weird thing, right?

-So you have your 20-year homicide trend.
+So you have your twenty year homicide trend.

 It's actually a bit, it varies a bit.

-So they actually had some good years, 2010 through 2015 or 2014.
+So they actually had some good years, twenty like twenty ten through twenty fifteen or twenty fourteen.

-So that spiked the numbers a bit.
+twenty thirteen, there was a terrorist attack, so that spiked the numbers a bit.

-2023 was insane, 274.
+Last year it was 187, 2023 was insane, 274.

 And the way that police reporting, so we had the story, we covered it a few times here on Timcast last week of there was a police commander in DC that was falsifying violent crime data.

-The thing is, homicide, you can't really cover up, right?
+The thing is, homicide you can't really cover up, right?

 There's ways to make those go away if you're crunching numbers.